 People not having effective pre-marriage training generally have less than ideal marriages.
 So most couples set their sights too low for what a marriage should be.

 Similarly, I have spoken with many experts who would be thrilled with a mere 10% reduction in divorce.
 They gave up on, or never knew about, the ideals of marriage being relatively easy to attain.
 But not me.
 I am not giving up.

 On an individual level, the currently held “reasons” people give for their divorce are only best guess substitutes for what really took down their marriage.

-The subconsciously hidden reality is couples do not understand marriage, or what actually happened to theirs.
+The subconsciously hidden reality is couples don’t understand marriage, or what actually happened to theirs.
 Of course, people do not realize they don’t know how to be married, but that is effectively what is happening.
 The role models for marriage are inconsistent with the realities of what can or should be expected.

 Unhappiness is inevitable when neither spouse thinks in ways consistent with the natural laws of marital happiness.

 How is it possible to be successful at something, anything, that is inherently complex, without proper preparation and study?

 One example of broad based misconceptions is that most couples believe fighting is “normal”.

 Individuals who struggle within their marriage by “trying” to be a good husband or wife, but never learn about marriage, may still not have the learned aptitude or skills that creates a successful marriage.